photonetworkde - Fotolia

 The introduction of virtualization in the late 1960s, early 1970s

 Prior to virtualization, engineers and admins relied on key punches, batch jobs and a single OS to satisfy IT operational needs.
 This was this time-consuming and expensive.
-In 1964, IBM designed and CP-40, the mainframe system to rely on time-sharing technology.
+In 1964, IBM designed and introduced CP-40, the first mainframe system to rely on time-sharing technology.
 CP-40 provided computer hardware capable of supporting more than one simultaneous user.
-Not long after, SIMMON, a software testing tool, and CP-40 began production use, offering the hypervisor to provide full virtualization.
+Not long after, SIMMON, a software testing tool, and CP-40 began production use, offering the first hypervisor to provide full virtualization.

 In 1974, Gerald Popek and Robert Goldberg classified the hypervisor into two types: Type 1 and Type 2.
 The two types helped distinguish between hypervisors that run on bare metal and those that run on top of an OS.
 Type 1 hypervisors provide increased security because of their location in the physical hardware, which eliminates the attack surface often found in an OS.
 Type 2 hypervisors are closely related to the beginnings of x86 virtualization and are generally used for client or end-user systems.
 This is because Type 2 hypervisors run on top of the host OS, which can lead to latency issues and security risks.

 In the early 1990s, several virtualization companies introduced services and software to better virtualize admins' workloads and increase data center efficiency.
 In 1995, Red Hat Software Inc. released the first generally available version of Red Hat Commercial Linux, which provided an OS based on the Linux kernel.